 Graduate Courses Offered:

 History of the South from the Colonial Period to 1900

 The Politics of Slavery and the Coming of the Civil War

 Research Interests and Professional Activities

 Manisha Sinha is Professor of Afro-American Studies at the University of Massachusetts, Amherst.
 She was born in India and received her doctorate from Columbia University where her dissertation was nominated for the Bancroft prize.
-She is the author of The Counterrevolution of Slavery: Politics and Ideology in Antebellum South Carolina (University of North Carolina Press, 2000) and The Slave's Cause: Abolition and the Origins of America's Interracial Democracy (Forthcoming, Yale University Press).
+She is the author of The Counterrevolution of Slavery: Politics and Ideology in Antebellum South Carolina (University of North Carolina Press, 2000) and The Slave's Cause: Abolition and the Origins of American Democracy (Forthcoming, Yale University Press).
 She is also a contributing author of The Abolitionist Imagination (Harvard University Press, 2012).
 She is co-editor of the two volume African American Mosaic: A Documentary History from the African Slave Trade to the Twenty First Century (Prentice Hall, 2004) and Contested Democracy: Freedom, Race and Power in American History (Columbia University Press, 2007).
 In 2011, she was awarded the Chancellor’s Medal, the highest honor bestowed on faculty at the University of Massachusetts and delivered the Distinguished Faculty Lecture.
 In 2006, she was elected a member of the American Antiquarian Society and in 2003, she was appointed to the Organization of American Historians’ Distinguished Lecture Series.